 Lead in Water

-Lead is rarely found in natural sources of water such as rivers and lakes or underground aquifers.
+Lead in Water is rarely found in natural sources such as rivers and lakes or underground aquifers.

 Contact with lead can be through paint, water pipes, dust, soil, food, hobbies, or your job.
 You can’t see, smell, or taste lead, so even water that runs clear can contain it.

 Lead can enter drinking water when plumbing materials that contain lead corrode, especially where the water has high acidity or low mineral content that corrodes pipes and fixtures.
 The most common sources of lead in drinking water are old lead pipes, faucets, and fixtures.

 The simplest explanation is that when plumbing pipes and fixtures containing lead corrode, the lead can dissolve or flake into the water that flows from our faucets.

 Lead is not among the metals considered essential to the nutrition of animals or human beings.